 This fungus parasitizes caterpillars in the Himalayas and produces small, spike-like mushrooms.
 These mushrooms are highly prized for their supposed medicinal properties and have brought a lot of new wealth and new problems to the people living in the Himalayas.
 Ophiocordyceps sinensis fruiting bodies are known as “Yartsa Gunbu” in Tibetan and “Dōng Chóng Xià Cǎo” in Chinese, both of which translate to “winter worm, summer grass.”
 The English names for the fungus are much less colorful: “Caterpillar Fungus” or (more recently) “Himalayan Viagra.” sinensis (Fungi, Ascomycota, Sordariomycetes, Hypocreales, Ophiocordycipitaceae) is native to the meadows of the Himalayas and Tibetan plateau and can be found from 3,000m to 5,000m above sea level.
 The parasitic fungus infects a variety of species of ghost moth larvae that live underground.
 It initially infects the caterpillars in the late summer.
 By winter, the fungus is ready to kill its host.
 At that time, it...

+Note: This is an archived post.
+Read the current version of this post here.
 It is easy to see how this mushroom got its common name: the upper surface of the fan-shaped fruiting body sports rings of color that vary from gray to brown to reddish orange.
 In fresh specimens, the edge of the mushroom is white, making it look remarkably like the displayed tail of a wild turkey.

 Because of their resilient nature, lichens are able to grow in almost any climate.
 Their primary environmental role is initial soil creation, but they also provide food and shelter for animals and are used in a variety of ways by humans.
 In case you missed last week, here is a recap.
 Lichens are composite organisms that contain a few different species living in a mutualistic relationship.
 All lichens contain a mycobiont (a fungus) and a photobiont (a green alga and/or a cyanobacerium).
 The mycobiont provides structure while the photobiont provides sugar through photosynthesis.